awesel/GameDesign/README.md

 Customizable controls & playstyles can be implemented.
 There can be a game mode that is purely plot and choice based, without minigames, for casual players.

-Difficulty settings that wil limpact the difficulty of minigames will also be added.
+Difficulty settings that will impact the difficulty of minigames will also be added.